-Knee injuries are some of the most common issues treated in physical therapy.
-The lower body experiences significant impact and wear and tear during sports, fitness, and everyday life.
-Such activity can inflict damage as a result of falls, collisions, quick changes in direction, over-use, and more.
+Knee injuries are one of the most common issues treated in physical therapy, with their cause being multifactorial.
+The lower body experiences significant impact forces during sporting activities and everyday life.
+With joint forces reaching 2-3x body weight during running and even higher for landing or jumping maneuvers, the wear and tear on the knees during such activity adds up.
+Knee injuries as a result of falls, collisions, quick changes in direction, or over-use can be devastating for athletes, resulting in months of physical therapy and lost play.
 Knee injuries like patellofemoral syndrome or a torn ACL can be devastating for athletes, resulting in months of physical therapy and lost play.
-The general public also represents their fair share of knee pathologies, with recent spikes in conditions such as osteoarthritis.
-Osteoarthritis is caused by wear and tear from aging, overuse, and obesity, and is painful and irreversible, usually resulting in a total knee replacement.
-Because the functionality of the knee impacts so much of our daily lives – and for some, their livelihood directly – efficacy of treatment following injury and/or surgery is critical.
+The general population also represents a significant portion of knee pathologies, with recent spikes in conditions such as osteoarthritis.
+Osteoarthritis is caused by a progressive loss of the cartilage surface that protects the knee joint.
+Over time the issue can become more pronounced, leading to pain, loss of function, and ultimately a total knee replacement.
+The functionality of the knee impacts so much of our daily lives – and for some athletes, it effects their livelihood directly.
+Therefore, proven and effective treatment following a knee injury and/or surgery is critical.

-Knee treatment is so fundamental to mTrigger’s development that we were talking about it when we first launched back in 2018!
-Check out Russ Paine and Mike Reinold discussing the basics of getting set up on the knee here:
+Optimizing knee treatment has been fundamental to mTrigger’s development we first launched back in 2018!
+Check out Russ Paine and Mike Reinold discussing the basics of mTrigger for the knee here:

-The mTrigger®️ Biofeedback System senses the electrical current produced by motor neurons and transmits that data to a visual display for physical therapists and patients to observe. sEMG biofeedback helps patients witness and improve control over subtle changes in muscle activation that occur during therapeutic exercise.
+The mTrigger®️ Biofeedback System picks up the electrical current produced by motor neurons within the muscle and transmits that data to a visual display for physical therapists and patients to observe. sEMG biofeedback helps patients witness and improve control over subtle changes in muscle activation, patterns, or compensations that occur during therapeutic exercise.

 Such observation allows us to assess somatic awareness and neuromuscular functionality by making the invisible visible.
-Improving control over voluntary muscle activity – whether relaxing during muscle inhibition or contracting for strengthening exercises – will help your patients reach their goals faster. sEMG biofeedback provides real-time data that ensures patients understand how to perform their exercises effectively; in turn, more accurate reps speed motor learning, strength gains, and recovery.
-Audiovisual feedback educates patients and informs clinicians so that everyone gets the most value possible from every rep. Additionally, visual stimuli motivates patients, adding a competitive nature to training sessions and building consistent, accurate recruitment patterns with long term impact.
+Improving control over voluntary muscle activity – whether by relaxing a muscle during inhibition or contracting it for strengthening exercises – visual biofeedback will help your patients reach their goals faster. sEMG biofeedback provides real-time data to ensures patients understand how to perform their exercises correctly and effectively.
+In turn, we see more accurate reps, increased speed of motor learning, strength gains, and improved recovery.
+Visual feedback helps to educate patients and inform clinicians so that everyone gets the most value out of every rep, exercise, and movement.
+Additionally, visual stimuli provides motivation for patients, adds a competitive element to training sessions, and builds consistent, accurate recruitment patterns with long term impact.
 Learn more about the mechanisms of muscular recruitment here and read on to dig into the benefits for knee treatment!

 Tell Knee About It!

-ACL injuries – usually the result of twisting and pivoting – are the most common knee injury and the most time-consuming to rehabilitate.
-ACL injury predominantly occurs in people that have lost dynamic control of the knee and don’t have the same fitness level as they once did.
-Being out of shape makes knee injury much more likely, and women are seven times more likely to injure their ACL!
-Sports that rely on jumping, such as basketball and volleyball, cause a lot of knee injury, and high-contact football is also an offender.
-Hot tip: Practice injury prevention by incorporating a jumping program that teaches patients how to land properly and safely
+ACL injuries – usually the result of improper twisting and pivoting motions – are the most common knee injury and the most time-consuming to rehabilitate.
+ACL injury predominantly occurs in athletes and those with neuromuscular movement deficits.
+Females are seven times more likely to injure their ACL, and the risk of re-tear is significant if not rehabbed correctly.
+Sports that rely on running, jumping, and cutting – such as basketball, soccer, lacrosse, and volleyball – raise concern for knee injury.
+Contact sports, such as football and rugby, also present high risk.
+Hot tip: Practice injury prevention techniques in the pre-season by incorporating a jumping program that teaches patients how to land properly and safely.

 Inhibition training can also be critical to patient success and return to function following knee injury.
-One particular area of note is in hamstring tonicity and guarding: achieving restoration of gait requires full knee extension; but after trauma, it is common to see hypertonicity in the hamstring that prevents full extension.
+One particular area of note is in hamstring tonicity and guarding.
+Achieving restoration of gait requires full knee extension; but after trauma, it is common to see hypertonicity (increased tone) in the hamstring that prevents full knee extension.
 The hamstring has a pivotal role in protecting the knee, and often recovers much more quickly than the quad – so it’s critical to start this training early.
 See a demonstration here of the use of biofeedback to reduce heel height difference via relaxation training.

 Quad exercises are also a fantastic way to utilize mTrigger’s dual channel setting once some of that early inhibition is overcome with isometrics and quad sets.
-One setup option is bilateral comparison, which involves placing electrodes on the injured (channel 1) and uninjured side (channel 2) to compare muscle activation in real time.
-Another potential setup monitors compensation: place electrodes on the quad (channel 1) AND hamstring (channel 2), both on the injured side, if your patient is experiencing difficulty with compensation; this will help them identify and reinforce the proper recruitment patterns during knee extension.
+One setup option is a bilateral quad muscle comparison, which involves placing electrodes on the injured side quad (channel 1) and uninjured side quad (channel 2) to compare muscle activation deficits in real time.
+Another potential setup monitors compensation patterns: place electrodes on the quad (channel 1) AND hamstring (channel 2), both on the injured side, if your patient is experiencing difficulty with hamstring compensation; this will help them identify and reinforce the proper recruitment patterns during knee extension.

 Take it from Russ Paine: